saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![Screenshot of the dialog confirming the database backup was completed successfully.](media/ssms-backup-complete.png "Backup complete")

+As backup is done, you can close both **popup** and **management studio** window.

 ### Task 4: Retrieve SQL MI and SQL Server 2008 VM connection information

 In this task, you use the Azure Cloud shell to retrieve the information necessary to connect to your SqlServer2008 VM from DMS.

-1. In the [Azure portal](https://portal.azure.com), select the Azure Cloud Shell icon from the top menu.
+1. From any station, connect to [Azure portal](https://portal.azure.com), select the Azure Cloud Shell icon from the top menu.

    ![The Azure Cloud Shell icon is highlighted in the Azure portal's top menu.](media/cloud-shell-icon.png "Azure Cloud Shell")